Approaches to the design of neural regulators

 Webinar Development of promising types of regulators for control objects in Engee consisted of several examples:

-This project contains the accompanying materials for the third part of the webinar, and you can study the rest in the community using the links above.
+This project contains the accompanying materials for the third part of the webinar, the rest you can study in the community using the links above.

 An example with a regular PID controller